SandyThomson/Java-Training/answers/chapter3.md

 count = i;
 ```

 No:
   * `num` is not defined or altered.
 Could result in an infinte loop.
   * `sum` is not defined.
   * `count` is not defined.
 Also `i` is being assigned to count, but `i` is out of scope by this point.

   6) _Explain what *break* does.
 Be sure to explain both of its forms._

-  breaks out of the inner most loop it is placed within, or take thread of execution back to a given label.
+  Breaks out of the inner most loop it is placed within, or take thread of execution back to a given label.

   7) _In the following fragment, after the *break* statement executes, what is displayed?_